-The results obtained for ABO grouping by the BioVue method gave 99.95-99.98% agreement by forward testing and 99.70-99.78% agreement by reverse testing when compared to tube test.
+The results obtained for ABO grouping by the BioVue method gave 99.95-99.98% agreement when compared to tube test.
 There was 99.93% agreement between tube test and BioVue methods for the detection of D (RH1) antigen.
-Percent agreement indicates concordance between two assays only and does not indicate which method gave the correct results.
+Percent agreement indicates assay concordance between two assays only and does not indicate which method gave the correct results.

-\Data on file at Ortho-Clinical Diagnostics.
+Data on file at Ortho-Clinical Diagnostics.

-Specific Performance Characteristics
+Specific Performance Characteristics'

-Blood Grouping Reagents Anti-A (Monoclonal), Anti-B (Monoclonal) and Anti-D (Monoclonal), contained in the Ortho BioVue System cassette, have been tested and found to specifically agglutinate human red cells if the corresponding antigen is present, when used according to the recommended directions for use.
+Blood Grouping Reagents Anti-A (Monoclonal), Anti-B (Monoclonal), Anti-A,B (Monoclonal) and Anti-D (Monoclonal) reagents, contained in the Ortho BioVue System cassette, have been tested and found to specifically agglutinate human red cells if the corresponding antigen is present, when used according to the recommended directions for use. ^{6, 7}

-- The Anti-A (Anti-ABO1) reagent can detect most examples of the weak subgroups of the A antigen (such as $A_2$ , $A_3$ and $A_x$ ) and may detect previously unrecognized A antigen in a small percentage of group B individuals referred to as B(A).
-This reagent does not react with Tn polyagglutinable cells. - The Anti-B (Anti-ABO2) reagent can detect some examples of the weak subgroups of the B antigen (such as B3, Bx and Bm).
-This reagent does not react with acquired B antigen or Tn polyagglutinable cells. - The Anti-D (Anti-RH1) reagent can detect most examples of weak and partial D (including weak D types 1, 2, 3 and 4.0 and D categories II, III, IV, V, VII, DBT and RoHar).
-It did not react with 9 of 9 D category VI cells tested.
-Positive Rh(D) reactions of 2+ or less may indicate a weak D phenotype or spontaneous agglutination.
-Retesting with an alternative method will ensure the reactivity is due to the presence of the D-antigen and not due to spontaneous agglutination.
-This reagent may exhibit different serological activity when compared to other Anti-D reagents.
+The Anti-A (Anti-ABO1) reagent can detect most examples of the weak subgroups of the A antigen (such as A2, A3 and A_x) and may detect previously unrecognized A antigen in a small percentage of group B individuals referred to as B(A).8 This reagent does not react with Tn polyagglutinable cells.

+- The Anti-B (Anti-ABO2) reagent can detect some examples of the weak subgroups of the B antigen (such as B_3 , B_x and B_m).
+This reagent does not react with acquired B antigen or Tn polyagglutinable cells. - The Anti-A,B (Anti-ABO3) reagent detects all group A and B cells detected by the Anti-A and Anti-B reagents and is capable of detecting additional A and B subgroups not detected by the Anti-A and Anti-B reagents.
+The potentiator concentration used in the Anti-A,B reagent may nonspecifically agglutinate heavily sensitized red cells not agglutinated by Anti-A and/or Anti-B reagent(s). - The Anti-D (Anti-RH1) reagent are serologically equivalent and can detect most examples of weak and partial D (including weak D types 1, 2, 3 and 4.0 and D categories II, III, IV, V, VII, DBT and R_o^{Har}).
+They did not react with 9 of 9 D category VI cells tested.
+9 Positive Rh (D) reactions of 2+ or less may indicate a weak D phenotype or spontaneous agglutination.
+Retesting with an alternative method will ensure the reactivity is due to the presence of the D-antigen and not due to spontaneous agglutination. ^{4, 5} This reagent may exhibit different serological activity when compared to other Anti-D reagents.